balramadan/virtual-pc/README.md

 6. Fill the secret with your NGROK authentication token.
 7. Then in actions, change All Workflow to CI
 8. Click run workflow, wait for the build to finish
-9. Go back to NGROK site, open the edge page.
+9. Go back to NGROK site, open the endpoint in cloud-edge page.
 10. Copy the tcp link
 11. Open the Remote Desktop Client software/application
 12. Create a new desktop and paste the tcp link, but remove the tcp part behind it.